trojanowski/react-apollo-hooks/README.md

 In order for this package to work, you need to wrap your component tree with `ApolloProvider` at an appropriate level, encapsulating all components which will use hooks.

-### Getting started
+### Standalone usage

-If you use this package standalone, this can be done with:
+If you would like to use this package standalone, this can be done with:

 ```javascript
 import React from 'react';